elifcemredurgut/sparsebase_reordering_tests/README.txt

             with simple.mtx                        |     with simple2.mtx
 rcm     --> compiles but wrong spmv result [4,2,2] | --> compiles but wrong spmv result  [9,5,14,3]
-degree  --> compiles but wrong spmv result [4,8,2] | --> compiles but segmentation fault gray    --> compiles, correct              [2,8,4] | --> compiles but wrong spmv result  [14,9,5,3]
-rabbit  --> does not compile                       |
+degree  --> compiles but wrong spmv result [4,8,2] | --> compiles but segmentation fault during the ordering gray    --> compiles, correct              [2,8,4] | --> compiles but wrong spmv result  [14,9,5,3] rabbit  --> does not compile                       |
 generic --> does not compile                       |